larrytheliquid/generic-reuse/ArtifactOverview.md

 In Cedille and in our development, it is important to know what a term normalizes to after erasure (especially if complex terms, like the zero-cost conversion `v2l!`, erase to the identity function).
-To see what a definition evaluates to (after type checking, i.e., in navi mode), place your cursor on its identifier, then press `p` to focus on the definition, then press `C-i n` to erase and normalize it.
+To practice this on a definition (after type checking, i.e., in navi mode), place your cursor on its identifier, then press `p` to focus on the definition, then press `C-i n` to erase and normalize it.
 For example, focusing on the identitier `id` and erasing/normalizing it in